JuliaGraphics/ColorSchemes.jl/README.md

 Or you can 'sample' the scheme at any point between 0 and 1:

-    colorscheme(leonardo, 0.5)
+    sample(leonardo, 0.5)

     -> RGB{Float64}(0.42637271063618504,0.28028983973265065,0.11258024276603132)

-You can create a new color scheme by sampling an image.
+You can extract a colorscheme from an image.
 For example, here's an image of a famous painting:

 <img src="doc/monalisa.jpg" width=400>